openprovider/Openprovider-WHMCS-domains/README.md

 # Domain Module for WHMCS 8.x

-## **Important: This is a test version of the Openprovider domain registar module and is not meant for use in production environments.**

 If you notice any bugs or lack of functionality or other problems, please report it to [Openprovider Support team](https://support.openprovider.eu/hc/en-us/articles/360001674667-Contact-Openprovider-Support) immediately with all available details (reseller_id, error details, [module logs](https://github.com/openprovider/Openprovider-WHMCS-domains/tree/version-8?tab=readme-ov-file#troubleshooting), WHMCS & PHP & web server version details and screenshot(s)/screen record if possible) so that we can rectify issues accordingly.
 The more details you can provide about issues, the faster we can reproduce and investigate it for a resolution.
 Your help in this regard is greatly appreciated!